bath0ry/bath0ry/README.md

 I look for new opportunities.

 I've been studying Flutter/Dart for almost 1 year.
 I had my first contact with programming at age 13 in game development courses, but I didn't adapt.
 Years later, working in other areas, I started in Flutter because I wanted to start a career in programming and I found mobile to be the most accessible and I ended up really liking the area.
 In addition to being interested in technology since childhood.
-In high school I took an electronics course and had a basic contact with programming using the ARDUINO language.
+In high school I took an electronics course and had a basic contact with programming using the C++ language.

 My future study plans are to specialize in flutter to the fullest and learn UI/UX one day.